UPDATE 2-India's parliament passes citizenship law, protests flare

 The bill passed the upper house of parliament with 125 members supporting it and 105 opposing.
 The move by Prime Minister Narendra Modi's government faced stiff resistance from opposition parties, minority groups and student bodies, with some calling it discriminatory against Muslims.

-It is the third key election promise that Modi’s government has delivered since he was re-elected in May, re-energising his nationalist, Hindu support base and drawing attention away from a slackening economy.
+It is the third key election promise that Modi's government has delivered since he was re-elected in August, re-energizing his nationalist, Hindu support base and drawing attention away from a slackening economy.
 As the upper chamber debated the bill, demonstrations against it turned violent in the country's ethnically diverse northeast.

 "The passage of the Citizenship Amendment Bill marks the victory of narrow-minded and bigoted forces over India's pluralism," said Sonia Gandhi, leader of the main opposition Congress party.
 Defending the bill in the upper house, Shah said the new law only sought to help minorities persecuted in Muslim-majority countries contiguous with India.